lit/lit/packages/labs/virtualizer/README.md

 Type: `(item: T, index: number) => unknown`

 A function given to the `repeat` directive.
-This is given the item value and it should return a guaranteed unique key.
-The unique key helps the repeat directive optimize rendering of large lists.
+This should return a guaranteed unique key.
+The key enables reuse of previously generated elements when rendering an item.

 ### `scroller` attribute / property